Before I get to the meat of the matter and explain to you how you can triple your productivity overnight, let me say this:

 Ugh, BS alert activated.
 I feel sick every time I hear it.
 How has it been working out for you so far?
 We can rationalize basically everything.
 However, most of the times this is not logic talking.
 It’s fear.

-You can also look at it from the different perspective.
+You can also look at it from a different perspective.

 If you wanted to lose weight, would you place candies and cookies all over your flat?
 Would you sniff them every now and then and lick the glazing to reassure yourself about how great your willpower is?